-Using Ancestry DNA, I found a first cousin to one of my parents that our family never knew about, found a close family member’s biological father’s family, and learned more than I could ever have imagined about my family tree.
+Using Ancestry DNA, I found two first cousins to one of my parents that our family never knew about.
+Plus, I found a close family member’s biological father’s family, and learned more than I could ever have imagined about my family tree.

 This experience – which is sometimes called genetic genealogy – has been fantastic and totally worth it!

 How much does the Ancestry DNA test cost?